a bathroom with a toilet and shower

 Remove the toilet tank lid and check the condition of the flapper valve at the bottom of the tank.
 Look for any warping, cracking, or mineral deposits that could interfere with a tight seal.
 Try pressing down on the valve while the tank is empty to make sure it seals properly without leaking.

 Replace the flapper if it is faulty.
 Flappers are inexpensive and easy to swap out.
 Make sure the replacement matches the size and style of your existing valve.
-The friendly plumbers at RooterPlus can help you find the right flapper valve if needed.
+The friendly plumbers at RooterPLUS! can help you find the right flapper valve if needed.

 Check the Float Mechanism